agraef/raptor-lua/README.md

 ##### Notes:

 - Raptor is controlled using two types of MIDI messages, *PC* (program change) and *CC* (control change).
 Control input has its own MIDI channel which can be zero to denote "omni" (listen on all channels).
 This is set in the `control` subpatch and is independent of note input, please check the GUI section for details.
+- The CC numbers might look a bit random, but at least we tried to assign and group them in a logical fashion.
+We also stayed away from some special CC numbers (bank changes, RPNS etc.) which have a well-defined meaning and might actually be emitted by standard gear during normal use, so that these don't accidentally trigger some totally unrelated action in Raptor.
 - For "discrete" controls (0-1 switches: hold, mute, raptor mode, and uniq; 0-n switches: mode), the control value is taken as is, and any value greater than the number of alternatives is clamped to the given range.
 In particular, for the 0-1 switches, *any* positive value means "on".
 For other ("continuous") controls the full 0-127 MIDI range is mapped to the parameter range given in the table, and a CC value of 64 denotes the middle of the range (which means zero for parameters with a bipolar range, such as the "bias" parameters explained below).

+## Parameter Ranges

-- 0-100 ranges generally denote percentages, which are used for probabilities (pmin, pmax) and harmonicities (hmin, hmax).
-The gate parameter, which determines how long generated output notes are sustained, is also specified as a percentage of the pulse length, but its range goes from 0% (extreme staccato) to 200% (extreme legato), with 100% (the default) indicating that each note lasts exactly as long as the pulse length.
-Some parameters (pref, swing, as well as all the "mod" parameters) denote bias values ranging from -100% to +100% which are used for automatic modulation of other parameters according to pulse strengths in the chosen meter.
+In the table above, 0-100 ranges generally denote percentages in relation to some measure.
+These are used for probabilities (pmin, pmax), where 0% and 100% denote zero and one probability, and harmonicities (hmin, hmax), which range from 0% = "anything goes" to 100% = "unisons and octaves only", respectively.
+The gate parameter, which determines how long generated output notes are sustained, is also specified as a percentage (of the pulse length), but its range goes from 0% (extreme staccato) to 200% (extreme legato), with 100% (center value and default) indicating that each note lasts exactly as long as the pulse length.

+Some parameters (pref, swing, as well as all the "mod" parameters) denote *bias values* ranging from -100% to +100% which are used for automatic modulation of other parameters according to pulse strengths in the chosen meter.
 A *positive* bias means that the value of the dependent parameter increases for *stronger* and decreases for *weaker* pulses; conversely, a *negative* bias indicates that the parameter increases for *weaker* and decreases for *stronger* pulses; and a *zero* bias means that the parameter does *not* vary with pulse strength at all.

+Here is a fun little experiment concerning harmonicities to try for yourself.
+However, before we embark on this, we have to point out that our harmonicity measure, although derived from the same *disharmonicity* values, isn't quite the same as the one from the Ratio book.
+Raptor uses a slightly modified definition from my ICMC 2006 paper which avoids the infinities for computational convenience, and redefines the octave to be equivalent to the unison.
+Except for the octave equivalence, our measure is essentially equivalent to Barlow's, although the specific numeric values are different.

+With that out of the way, you'll find that using our modified measure, some interesting harmonicity thresholds are at about 21% (the 5th), 17% (the 4th), 10% (major 2nd and 3rd), and 9% (the minor 7th).
+To listen to these, make sure that raptor mode is enabled, set hmin = hmax = 100% and pref = 0%, then launch the arpeggiator and hold just a single note.
+Successively lower hmin to the various thresholds.
+You should then hear that Raptor gradually brings in more notes from the major scale (first only unison and octave, then at 21% the 5th, etc.), and finally descends into complete anarchy (essentially just producing random notes) at hmin = 0.
+Next play a chord (still at hmin = 0) and bring up the pref value until it reaches 100%.
+Observe how your chord gradually emerges from the sea of atonality.
+This will give you a good initial idea about what these parameters do. :)

 ## Bugs and Limitations